pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 ![](/docs/multiplayer/media/adding-multiplayer-support/PrefabVariant.png)
 {{% /callout %}}

 After an avatar has been registered we can also list which components have been added to the avatar for information.
-If the avatar is unregistered or the SDK is changed, UltimateXR will take care of removing or replacing all GameObjects and components that were added:
+If the avatar is unregistered or the SDK is changed, UltimateXR will take care of removing or replacing all GameObjects and components that were added.

+In this case, we have registered a prefab variant for the CyborgAvatarExample that comes with the UltimateXR full scene sample:

 ![](/docs/multiplayer/media/adding-multiplayer-support/RegisterAvatar02.png)

+Which for Photon Fusion coupled with Photon Voice will list these GameObjects/components when clicking the "View Info" button:

 ![](/docs/multiplayer/media/adding-multiplayer-support/ViewAvatarComponents.png)

+This process happens behind the scenes and can be modified or reverted at any time.

 ## Using the prototyping UI